Lupin the 3rd: Goodbye Partner: Plot

 During a typical attempt to capture Lupin, Inspector Zenigata is unexpectedly arrested on suspicion of helping Lupin commit his crimes.
 Lupin is annoyed to learn Zenigata is being pinned as the true mastermind behind all his heists, so to prove they are not colluding, he is manipulated into agreeing to steal a special diamond called the Time Crystal, which is also the key to control a quantum supercomputer.

 Lupin successfully steals the diamond, but he is betrayed by Jigen, who shoots him and steals the gem.
-Meanwhile, Alisa Cartwright, a promising young entrant in a Chopin Competition, is kidnapped in London by the very wealthy and ambitious Roy Forest.
+Meanwhile, Alisa Cartwright, a promising young entrant in the Chopin Competition, is kidnapped in London by the very wealthy and ambitious Roy Forest.
 Jigen delivers the crystal to Forest so he can operate his quantum supercomputer, but they discover it is a fake.
 Jigen reluctantly agrees to confront Lupin, as Alisa is the daughter of one of his ex's, potentially his daughter.

 Lupin and Goemon break Zenigata out of jail to help them catch Jigen, and they track him to Forest's headquarters.
 Forest forces Lupin to deliver the original crystal or he will kill Alisa.
 She is then forced to play Chopin's music on his original piano, which activates the crystal and Forest takes control of the world's financial systems.
 However, Lupin discovers the musical key to taking control of the supercomputer and thwarts Forest's plan for world domination.

 The A.I. within the supercomputer suddenly goes rogue and begins warring with the American government, who are attempting to rid all trace of their involvement with the computer and Forest.
 Alisa and Fujiko play piano to distract it while Lupin and Jigen blow it up from the outside.
 With the threat eliminated, the crew goes their separate ways as Fujiko takes Alisa to her competition, while Jigen kills Forest.